 Are you thinking about purchasing a dishwasher?

-20% of American homes with a dishwasher don’t even use it.
-The press claims that’s a bad thing for the environment, but is it?
+Twenty percent of American homes with dishwashers don’t even use them.
+The press claims that’s bad for the environment, but is it?

 So we’ll give you the good, bad, and ugly about dishwashers.
 And we’ll make an objective case for purchasing one — or sticking to hand washing your dishes.